-- Prerequisites: Algebra II; Familiarity & Interest in programming recommended
+- Prerequisites: Algebra II, or Equivalent; Familiarity & Interest in programming recommended

 - Typical Field Trips: Exploratorium, Schilling Robotics, Electronic Arts

 Core Courses (4 Weeks Each)

 We know that everything, living or non-living, is made out of molecules.
 Molecules are random walkers that keep bumping into each other and changing their trajectory, shape and even their chemical identity.
 How, then, does a collection of such random walkers assemble into incredibly organized and precise molecular machines that make a living system function?
 In this course we will learn how to describe random walkers using probability theory and primarily computer simulations.
 Students will learn and use subsets of the C and Python programming languages to simulate the behavior of biological molecules inside a living cell.

 Computer Science - Introduction to Robotics